ulysses1900/Kata/Readme.md

-		"L o n d o n", split should be as follows: "L o\nn d\no n" "Don Juan", split should be as follows: "Don\nJuan" "Dr Jekyll", split should be as follows: "Dr\nJek-\nyll" "it-works", split should be as follows: "it-\nwor-\nks"
+		"L o n d o n", split should be as follows: "L o\nn d\no n" "Don Juan", split should be as follows: "Don\nJuan" "Dr Jekyll", split should be as follows: "Dr\nJek-\nyll"

 4. You may assume, that white spaces occur only as single white spaces (there are no two white spaces one after another).
+You may assume, that there are no "-" characters in the input String.

 //write down first test case
 import org.testng.Assert;